Discover the bestselling BillyOh Fraya Log Cabin

 • Check the exterior regularly for signs of wear, cracks, or damage.
 Replace any rotten wood that can’t be saved.

-• Tighten any loose screws or nails in the structure, especially after a heavy rain or strong wind.
+• Tighten any loose screws or nails in the structure, especially after heavy rain or strong winds.

 • Check the base for any shifting or settling issues.
-If it needs rebuilding, consider a concrete slab and refer to this guide for steps: How to Make a Concrete Slab Base for Your Shed
+If it needs rebuilding, consider a concrete slab.
+Feel free to refer to this guide for steps: How to Make a Concrete Slab Base for Your Shed

 • Repaint or reseal (using a silicone caulk gun) every few years to protect against the weather.